micropython/micropython/ports/psoc6/README.md

 1. Install [ModusToolbox](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/).
 Minimum version required is 3.0.

-2. In order to use the same gcc for compiling both mpy sources and ModusToolbox™ add also the latest to the system PATH.
+2. Run the following script from MicroPython repository root to add the required tools to the system PATH, and install the udev rules:

-    export PATH=/home/{user}/ModusToolbox/tools_{version}/gcc/bin:$PATH
+    source tools/psoc6/dev-setup.sh && toolchain_setup

+If the ModusToolbox™ has not been installed in the default path (`~/ModusToolbox`), add the path as positional argument of the `toolchain_setup` function:

+    source tools/psoc6/dev-setup.sh && toolchain_setup [mtb_path]

 ## Building and running Linux version

-As we are working on the ports/psoc6 branch (for now), first checkout that branch after cloning this repo:
+As we are working on the ports-psoc6-main branch (for now), first checkout that branch after cloning this repo:

-    git checkout --track origin/ports/psoc6
+    git checkout --track origin/ports-psoc6-main

 Then initialize the ModusToolbox™ environment:

+    make mtb_init BOARD=<board-name>

+Retrieve submodules:

-    make mpy_mtb_init
+    make submodules

 Build the firmware:

     make

 To build and program the device:

+    make program

+Find more information about the available makefile targets:

-    make mpy_program
+    make help

-### Working from WSL

-If you are working from WSL and you cannot access the USB resources of your machine.
-Copy the .hex file from *ports/psoc6/boards/{board}/mtb-app/APP_{board}/Debug/{hexname}.hex* to some location in your windows machine where you can flash the device with Cypress Programmer.

 # Run micropython